gdrfgdrf/CuteBedwars/README.md

 and using [multi-module-mediator](https://github.com/gdrfgdrf/multi-module-mediator) for modularity.
 ⚠ Still in development, not usable ⚠

+For specific information on the math and geometry modules, please visit the [Math README](https://github.com/gdrfgdrf/CuteBedwars/blob/dev/math/math-readme.md).

 ## Features

 - **Modular Design**: Decoupled architecture for maintainability.